Exclusive 8-Day Photo Tour to Kenya

 Your guides and tour hosts

-Two experienced guides will accompany you from WOW Safaris who will drive the cars, manage the communication via radio and telephone (with which we are in contact with other cars in the area) and who have the final responsibility.
-They are guides who are also used to working with (professional) photographers or film crews, which means that they know how to position the car ideally for photography and how you can play with the light as a photographer or videographer.
-And of course, they are know everything about animal behaviour and their movements.
+An experienced guide will accompany you from WOW Safaris who will drive the car, manage the communication via radio and telephone (with which we are in contact with other cars in the area) and who has the final responsibility.
+He is a guide who is also used to working with (professional) photographers or film crews, which means that he knows how to position the car ideally for photography and how you can play with the light as a photographer or videographer.
+And of course, he knows everything about animal behaviour and their movements.

-In addition, we will accompany you as a photographer.
-That means we can teach you a lot about wildlife photography.
+In addition, I will accompany you as a photographer.
+That means I can teach you a lot about wildlife photography.
 Think of the right camera settings (which are very different for wildlife than, for example, portrait photography or weddings), how you can make optimal use of the light, and how you can create creative wildlife images with special techniques.
-We do this during the drives, but also in camp where we can help you with tips for selecting or post-processing your photos in Lightroom.
+I do this during the drives, but also in camp where I can help you with tips for selecting or post-processing your photos in Lightroom.

 Simone Janssen